Michiel-VandeVelde/Thesis/content/sota.md

 {:#sota}

-In this section we cover the related work, while the next one provides a detailed motivation which might used light on why some things are deemed to be related.
+In this section we cover the related work, while the next one provides a detailed motivation that might shed light on why some things are deemed to be related.
-We start by looking into the related work covering parsers/ compilers from a theoretical perspective, afterward we list some existing parsers for SPARQL and the omnipresent [SQL query-language](cite:cites iso-sql).
+We start by looking into the related work covering parsers/compilers from a theoretical perspective, afterward we list some existing parsers for SPARQL and other query languages.
-After covering the parsing itself, we have a look at common AST structures, specifically when the AST needs to support round tripping.
+After covering the parsing itself, we take a look at common AST structures, specifically when the AST needs to support round tripping.
-The AST allows users to look at the structure of the language itself, but in the case of query languages, you often want the additional abstraction of algebra operations, which requires additional transformations over the AST, so we look into these kind of transformations next.

-We might talk about query generation too.

 ### Parsers